 Background noise is a significant issue for those with hearing loss, but many hearing aid models include noise reduction technologies that will help you hear clearly again even in noisy areas.

 How Can You Treat Your Hearing Loss?

-Now, for nearly 34 million hearing impaired Americans, a solution to their hearing problem is within reach.
-The latest advances in mass communications has enabled greater access to information about hearing aids and hearing aid technology.
+Now, for nearly 34 million hearing-impaired Americans, a solution to their hearing problem is within reach.
+The latest advances in mass communications have enabled greater access to information about hearing aids and hearing aid technology.
 This has helped provide more people with more choices than ever before about solutions to help ease the consequences of untreated hearing loss.